 With the help of your fingertips, sweep some dark brown eyeshadow on your eyelids.
 While blending, feel free to extend it a bit towards the outer corner of your eyes.
 Blend softly with your fingertips in circular motions till no lines are visible.
 Now, use a light brown eyeshadow on your crease line.
 Blend it in with the help of your fingertips to give a gradation effect.

-Tip: Between all steps, wash your hands to ensure the eyeshadow colours don't get mixed.
+Tip: Between all steps, wash your hands to ensure the eyeshadow colors don't get mixed.

 For this step, using an eyeliner with an attached blender saves a lot of time.
 Apply a line of black eyeliner close to your lash line.
 Blend it upwards with the help of the sponge blender.
 Ensure you blend only in one direction.